theupshift/chrdev/about.md

 Email me at crifei93 [@] gmail [.] com

-# writing code as a passion
+# Writing code as a passion

 Mainly javascript at [wonderflow](https://www.wonderflow.co).